Oldes/Rebol-Names/README.md

 Random names generator scheme

 So far using https://britishsurnames.co.uk/random as a source of names.
-It can be enhanced in a future to multiple source and or customizations.
+It can be enhanced in a future to multiple sources and or customizations.

 # Usage example